02 Feb 10 Natural Remedies for Better Sleep

 According to research, over a third of American adults sleep less than 6 hours a night.
 That’s a pity because getting a good night’s sleep provides a wide range of benefits for us, including better heart health, better memory, less stress, and improved weight loss.
-If you’re having trouble sleeping, here are 10 different things you can do to change that!
+If you’re having trouble sleeping, here are 10 different things you can do to have better sleep!

 1. Have a Sleep Routine